About this guide

 Step three: Consider printer features and capabilities

 Now, let’s go over the various features and capabilities of ID card printers.
 Depending on your present and future card printing needs, some features may add more value to your card issuance program than others.
-As you read through this list, use the ID Card Buyer’s Checklist (pictured below) to note which features are priorities for your card printing application.
+As you read through this list, use our ID Card Buyer’s Checklist to note which features are priorities for your card printing application.

 ID card printer features in this list: